EvilGamingOp/abhinav/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

-Can be found on telegram as [നസ്രാണികുട്ടി](https://t.me/GirlInTheDreamBot).
+Can be found on telegram as [TBK ADMIN BOT](https://t.me/ThalapathyNanbanbot).

 Marie and I are moderating a [support group](https://t.me/MarieSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course